-Kestrel Capital, which he founded in 1995 and developed into the leading investment bank and stock broker in Kenya; Panafrican Equipment Group, which he founded in 1996 and Kenya Fluorspar, a fluorspar mine he purchased in 1997 but closed in 2017.
-These companies employ approximately 400 people with operations in Canada, Dubai, Ghana, Sierra Leone, Nigeria, Kenya, Uganda and Tanzania.
-In January 2020, Charles invested in and became a board member of Slingshot Sports LLC, a world leading brand of kite boarding equipment, headquartered in Hood River, Oregon
+In all, Charles’ companies employ over 400 people, with operations in Canada, Dubai, Ghana, Sierra Leone, Nigeria, Kenya, Uganda and Tanzania.
+In January of 2020, Charles invested in and became a board member of Slingshot Sports LLC, a leading brand of kiteboarding equipment, headquartered in Hood River, Oregon.

 Charles’ educational background includes studying at Upper Canada College in Toronto and McGill University in Montreal.

 Charles is dedicated to fostering strong communities where he lives and works, and is involved with many charities and not-for-profit organizations.
 Charles sat on the boards of The Foundation of the Hospital for Sick Children, Grand Challenges Canada, and the African Medical Research Foundation Canada (AMREF).
 He was also a founding donor and board member of The Next Canada, an entrepreneurship program that accelerates the growth trajectory of aspiring Canadian entrepreneurs.